Evanpatchouli/vcluster/README.md

 This software is still under development, please wait until the firset released version in the short future.

-## Latest News
+## Latest Progress

+1. Validate with Zod.js
-1. Clusters shown with Echarts
+2. Clusters shown with Echarts
-2. Terminal is integrated
+3. Terminal is integrated

 ## Platform Support